ProfessionalLinuxUsersGroup/course-books/README.md

 ## Goals

-The overarching goal of this project is to provide a free, open source Systems Administration course predicated on the work produced by Scott Champine, an experienced and skilled Senior Systems Engineer.
+The overarching goal of this project is to provide free and open source educational course material predicated on the work produced by Scott Champine, an experienced and skilled Senior Systems Engineer.

 Scott has over 20+ years administering and engineering Linux systems across a broad variety of fields and teams.
 He has built and maintains systems like High Performance Compute (HPC) clusters